Charles Astley Fowler: First World War

 On 13 October at 2 p.m. the British launched their own attack.
 The original offensive on 24 September had been intended to force a decisive breach in the German lines, but despite some early success this had proved to have been beyond the British.
 The aims of the second offensive were scaled back to 'skirmishing for local advantages', as Robert Graves, a veteran of Loos, put it.
 Chief among these was the Hohenzollern Redoubt, a small but strategically vital hill in the otherwise pancake-flat countryside around Loos.
 The British had captured the redoubt on the 25 September, but it had been retaken by the Germans on 3 October.
 Fowler's Brigade was given the task of capturing Gun Trench, one in a network of subsidiary German trenches that spread from the redoubt.

 The British advance was undermined by an inadequate artillery bombardment which failed to clear a path for the Infantry, and also by the use of poison gas which achieved little more than to warn the Germans of the impending attack.
-The brigade's left flank, occupied by the 6th Battalion of the Buffs (Royal East Kent Regiment), was caught in a hail of machine gun fire from an unshelled German position and 409 officers and men were killed within barely 100 yards of the British trenches.
+The brigade's left flank, occupied by the 6th (Service) Battalion of the Buffs (East Kent Regiment), was caught in a hail of machine gun fire from an unshelled German position and 409 officers and men were killed within barely 100 yards of the British trenches.
 The rest of the brigade overcame enfilade fire to secure Gun Trench and managed to hold the position against a ferocious German counterattack over the following 24 hours, until they were finally reinforced and relieved.

 Although the 37th Brigade had succeeded in their prescribed task this was considered to be only a minor consolation amidst greater failures.
 Overall the British regarded Loos as a disaster; 59,000 British casualties, no breakthrough had been achieved and the Hohenzollern Redoubt remained in German possession until very nearly the end of the war.
 Nevertheless, Fowler was mentioned in the despatches of Field Marshal Sir John French and was awarded the CB.